icecc/icecream/README.md

 But even if the other computer is faster, using g++ on my local machine is faster.
-If you're (for whatever reason) alone in your network at some point, you loose all advantages of distributed compiling and only add the overhead.
+If you're (for whatever reason) alone in your network at some point, you lose all advantages of distributed compiling and only add the overhead.
 So icecream got a special case for local compilations (the same special meaning that localhost got within \$DISTCC\_HOSTS).
 This makes compiling on my machine using icecream down to 1.7s (the overhead